 If somebody can find me something that meets all 10 of these requirements at *any cost* – send me a note!
 I have yet to find another car that meets these requirements.

 Involved in email and database marketing positions at companies as large as Fortune 500 and as small as fledgling startups.
-Today, working at Google on email marketing.
+Today, consulting Google on Marketing Technology.

 Visit my personal site to learn more: